cloudpanel-io/docs/cloudpanel-ce/docs/getting-started/installation-digital-ocean-marketplace.md

 ## Creating a Firewall

-For better security, you should assign a firewall to control the incoming traffic to your **Droplet**.
+For higher security, you should assign a firewall to control the incoming traffic to your **Droplet**.

 1) Click in the left navigation on **Networking**.